SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 - **sunraster**
 - **sunxpex**: package for solar x-ray spectroscopy. **Not released or stable!**
     - Includes thermal and non-thermal models of emission and code to fit them to observational spectral
-    - Most funcitonality translated from solarsoft equivalents
+    - Most functionality translated from solarsoft equivalents
     - will be rebranded sunkit-spex
     - roadmap to 0.1 under construction
-- **sunkit-image**: for iamge processing on sunpy maps.
+- **sunkit-image**: for image processing on sunpy maps.
     - Haven't done a great job or promoting this, but it is potentially really widely useful!
     - Reasonably mature package
     - Still need to make sure everything operates on `Map`s instead of bare arrays.
 - **aiapy**: for AIA image analysis
-    - Nabil is primarly dev/maintainer
+    - Nabil is primarily dev/maintainer
     - Developed by instrument team itself.
     - Has a Journal of Open Source Science paper.
     - Spinning this out from sunpy core gave the instrument team ownership over code, and prevented them from being bound from the sunpy core release cycle.